algolia/api-clients-playground/ruby/README.md

-# About Algolia's API Client Javascript
+# About Algolia's API Client Ruby

 Algolia's API Client ruby was created by, and is maintained by [Algolia](https://github.com/algolia).
 The Algolia Search API Client for Ruby lets you easily use the Algolia Search REST API from your ruby code.